A gingerbread house is only as good as it’s glue!

 Traditional Gingerbread House Template from The 36th Avenue: Y’all know how much we adore 36th Avenue, but she has outdone herself on this one.
 It is a simple, doable gingerbread house template that is easy enough to get the entire family involved.

 Building a Gingerbread House Template from King Arthur Flour: This template is super simple and would be easy to follow.
 There are also instructions from start to finish to create a really awesome gingerbread house from scratch.
-I would substitute our super-duper strong gingerbread house icing glue recipe instead of what they suggest.
+I would substitute our super-duper strong gingerbread house icing recipe instead of what they suggest.

 Gingerbread House with Windows Template from The Flavor Bender: This gingerbread house has just the right amount of tradition and whimsy.
 The template can make it something completely doable!

-Walmart Gingerbread House
+Gingerbread House at Walmart

 Gingerbread house kits are available everywhere these days.
 And Walmart is no exception.
 Each year they will feature different selections, but this year they have a huge selection from Wilton plus some other favorites.